1601-mma2013/One_Call/README.md

 4. (user’s) attitudes - To reduce the time taken and risk.

-5. (user’s) aptitudes
+5. (user’s) aptitudes - Application
-	- users’s ability to learn something quickly and do it well

 6. (user’s) motivations - To reduce worse case scenario within the time user find the nearest location and emergency call number.

 7. (user’s) environments - Anywhere.As long as that environment can detect with GPS.